Skip to main content

 • If your firm is not self-clearing, notify your clearing firm about the situation.

-FINRA urges firms to protect customers and other firms by immediately reporting scams and any other potential fraud to:
+In addition to filing any required SARs, FINRA urges firms to protect customers and other firms by immediately reporting incidents and potential fraud to:

 • FINRA‘s Regulatory Tip Form found on FINRA.org;